chickentuna/NullAntipatterns/markdowns/1_intro.md

 Man findABrotherInLawOf(Man user) {
     Man anyBrotherInLaw = null;
     Wife userWife = user.getWife();

     if (userWife != null) {
         List<Man> brothers = userWife.getBrothers();

         if (brothers != null) {
             Battery firstBrother = brothers.get(0);

             if (firstBrother != null) {
                 anyBrotherInLaw = firstBrother;
             }
         }
     }

     return anyBrotherInLaw;
 }
 ```
 So many nulls!
-And this code still has the potential to crash because of one.
+And this code still has the potential to crash because of a runtime null error.
 What if `user` turns out to be null?
-Should it be necessary to check the nullity of `brothers` ?
-Isn't there a simpler way to write this piece of code and make it easier to both maintanable and readable?
+Should it be necessary to check if `brothers` is null?
+Isn't there a simpler way to write this piece of code and make it easier to both maintain and read?

-Absolutely.
+*Absolutely.*

 The main issue with null is it's very existence.
 It doesn't even have a common semantical meaning.
 For example, what does null mean here?
 ```